3 Days in Buenos Aires, Argentina: The Best Things To Do

 Palermo Viejo & Palermo Soho

-These two neighbourhoods that exist size by size are the Soho of Buenos Aires.
+These two neighbourhoods that exist side by side are the Soho of Buenos Aires.

 They are chic places to be with cool boutiques, showcasing the best in local fashion and design.

-You’ll find delicious cafes ideal for that perfect Instagram shot, restaurants and hip bars on every corner.
+You’ll find delicious cafes ideal for that perfect cortado, restaurants, and hip bars on every corner.

 I’d highly recommend staying in this part of town during your 3 days in Buenos Aires but if you’re not, don’t miss spending the afternoon and evening here.